schoeberl/librelane/docs/source/getting_started/newcomers/index.md

 #### Configuration

-Designs in OpenLane have configuration files.
-A configuration file contains values set by the user for various {py:class}`openlane.config.Variable`(s).
+Designs in LibreLane have configuration files.
+A configuration file contains values set by the user for various {py:class}`librelane.config.Variable`(s).
 With them, you control the flows.
 This is the configuration file for the `pm32` design: